Curated OER

 Harvest Water from Fog

 Students investigate the different forms of water by turning fog into drinkable water.
-For this harvesting lesson, students discuss and observe photographs of fog and why it is essential for some countries to collect water from fog...
+In this harvesting lesson, students discuss and observe photographs of fog and why it is essential for some countries to collect water from fog...

 Curated OER